red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/working-with-variables-and-expressions.rst

     $ref.activate: bool # True if the flow was activated and will therefore restart immediately when finished
     $ref.new_instance_started: bool # True if new instance was started of an activated flow

-You should not change those values if you are not sure what you are doing since this can have side effects on the further execution of the flow!
+Note that you should not change those values if you are not sure what you are doing since this can have side effects on the further execution of the flow.

 ----------------------------------------
 Action Member Variables
 ----------------------------------------

-To access the member variables of an action you can use an action reference:
+To access the member variables of an action, you can use an action reference:

 .. code-block:: colang